-Make It Challenge is a collaborative challenge for students to build solutions to tackle responsible consumption and production focused on re-imagining how food can be produced and consumed in a sustainable manner.
+Make It Challenge is a one-week collaborative challenge for students to build solutions to tackle responsible consumption and production focused on re-imagining how food can be produced and consumed in a sustainable manner.
 Make It Challenge is organised by Sunway University in collaboration with Lancaster University and a partnership with United Nations Technology Innovation Labs, UNTIL.

 By joining the Make It Challenge, you will gain the opportunity to:

 - Solve real-life challenges revolving around responsible consumption and production.

 - Play a role in realising goal-12 of the 17 sustainable development goals.

 - Participate in an exclusive field trip in Malaysia designed to bring you closer to the problems that you are keen to solve.

 - Gain access to mentors from the industry.

 - Experience cultural exchange.

 - Potential for best solutions to be implemented by Sunway Group and possible follow up research opportunities with Sunway University and Jefferey Sachs Center on Sustainable Development.